deddyandri/Financial-Reporting-w-Power-BI/README.md

 some of the challenges in working on this project are

-1. Ingesting the monthly CSVs stored on SharePoint/Teams, modifying the combine function to remove header rows and dealing with
+1. Ingesting the monthly CSVs stored on on premisa data getaway, modifying the combine function to remove header rows and dealing with

    dates in a different format to your local region.
 (E.g. working with US dates when on a PC with UK regional settings).